Measuring changes in polarisation using Singular Value Decomposition of network graphs: Conclusions

 A major limitation of this method which could be improved is that it does not capture affective polarisation very well.
 Our method functionally considers any interaction between two nodes to be “good”; this means that it is not capable of capturing antagonistic interactions between nodes, and as a result it may overestimate $\hat{d}$ of the network by mistaking brief antagonistic reactions for positive social bonds.
 There is a great deal of scope for integrating the concept of affective polarisation into our model, through methods such as using signed matrices and classification systems such as sentiment analysis to determine whether interactions in a social network are positive, negative, or neutral before determining $\hat{d}$.

 Another possible extension of this method would be to implement a nonparametric two-sample hypothesis test\cite{Tang_test_2017}, since this would allow a hypothesis test of whether the two networks are significantly different as additional evidence of polarisation having occurred.
 We believe that being able to observe the embedded dimensionality of the graph alone is useful; however, we understand that sometimes a hypothesis test is demanded, and we believe this would help demonstrate that changes in the embedded dimensionality of the network are significant.

 In our tests using stochastic block models, we found an expected result that $\hat{d}$ increases as the probability of edges forming between the groups increases.
 This is evidence for the common belief about polarisation that connections between the groups decrease their polarisation.
 We also found an unexpected result that $\hat{d}$ does not straightforwardly increase when one group is much larger than the other, and in fact decreases greatly when one group is 100 times the size of the other.
 While this is somewhat a property of the size of the network and its sparsity, since the small group was very small and thus unable to make a large number of edges with the big group, we believe that it is an important case to have tested and that closer investigation of this scenario is warranted.
-We think that properties sparsity are important for modelling the real conditions of social networks at risk of polarisation, such as communities who have recently received refugees, and should be carefully considered in the model design to ensure that real effects are not being mathematically counteracted.
+We think that allowing the blocks to become sparsely connected without correcting this property is important for modelling the real conditions of social networks at risk of polarisation, such as communities who have recently received a small number of refugees, and models should be carefully designed to ensure that these effects are retained when appropriate.